sparanoid/automator-workflows/README.md

 **Note 1**: The generated `favicon.ico` also works on all platforms include high-res devices.
 The different from “multi-resource” action is only 48x48 (3x) resource is generated, so you'll get smaller file size.

-**Note 2**: Sometimes you'll get `convert: iCCP: extra compressed data` error when process PNGs exported from Photoshop, if you got this error, try to compress exported PNGs to remove extra metadata (for example [ImageOptim](https://imageoptim.com/)).
+**Note 2**: Sometimes you'll get `convert: iCCP: extra compressed data` error when process PNGs exported from Photoshop, if you got this error, try to compress exported PNGs to remove extra metadata (for example using [Compress Images](#compress-images) workflow or [ImageOptim](https://imageoptim.com/)).

 ### Create `favicon.ico` (multi-resource)
 Create a multi-resource `favicon.ico` from selected PNG image with [ImageMagick](http://www.imagemagick.org/), 48x48 (3x), 32x32 (2x), and 16x16 are included.